Edward Mark Best: Death

-On 4 October 1941, Anker Madsen, a neighbor of local farmer Stanley Graham (who had previously been in disputes with the police), complained to Constable Best that Graham was accusing him of poisoning his cattle.
+On 4 October 1941, Anker Madsen, a neighbour of local farmer Stanley Graham (who had previously been in disputes with the police), complained to Constable Best that Graham was accusing him of poisoning his cattle.
 The two farms were near Best's one-man police house in Kaniere, but he decided not to respond that day, in order to give Graham time to calm himself.

 On 8 October, Graham confronted Madsen with a rifle.
 Later that morning, Best attempted to discuss the matter with Graham but backed off with Graham pointing two rifles out the window at him.
 Best retreated to the larger "sergeant's station" in nearby Hokitika, then returned to the farm with Sergeant William Cooper, 43, and Constables Frederick Jordan, 26, and Percy Tulloch, 35.

 After a short conversation inside his house, when Sergeant Cooper apparently reached to disarm Graham, Graham shot and wounded Cooper and Best.
 Graham then fired at Jordan and Tulloch as they ran into the house, killing them both instantly with the one bullet.
 When the badly wounded Cooper attempted to leave to obtain help, Graham shot him dead on the path in front of the house.
 Best was shot once more after allegedly attempting to plead with him, and died three days later.
 Graham also fatally wounded a field instructor for the Canterbury education board named George Ridley, who was drawn to Graham's property – along with an armed local – by the gunfire, looking to assist any wounded; Graham then threatened and disarmed the armed local.
 Graham then fled his house, but returned the next evening, when he killed wartime Home Guardsmen Richard "Maxie" Coulson and Gregory Hutchison in a firefight.
 Graham was wounded in the right shoulder during that engagement.